 William married Ellen Walker and they had five daughters as well as one son, Abraham Walker Sinclair.

 Ann Eliza Sinclair married Robert James.
 Robert’s cousins were William James and Henry James in America.
 Their grandfather had established himself in New York State and made a considerable amount of money as a merchant.

 Ellen Sinclair married Dr William Taylor from Downpatrick.
 One of their children became a doctor, and another a pharmacist.
-Contact has only recently been made with one descendant, a great grandson, who now lives in England.
+His descendants live in England and Australia.

 Susan Sinclair and Mary Jane Sinclair both died unmarried after 1902.

 Abraham Walker Sinclair married Mary Margaret Davis and they had five sons as well as Henry Douglas Sinclair.
 George Walker died aged 3 years, Jack Charles at six months, and James Davis, also aged 3 years.

 A fourth son, Walker Davis Sinclair lived for 46 years, but was mentally disabled, and never married or had children.
 He died in 1924.

 The remaining son was William Sinclair.
 He married Kathleen Elizabeth Sefton and they had five daughters and two sons.
 One was Abraham Walker Sinclair, who died unmarried in 1959.
 The other was John who, with his twin Joan, died young.
 The daughters were Mollie who married Archibald Rouse and had three children; Clair who married Thomas John Browne above; Doris who married Major Hugh Richards and had one daughter; and Betty who first married Herbert Coplestone and had two sons, and second, Bunny Ewin.